annabad/helper-project/readme.md

 - __git log --oneline__ - to get a shortcut log with abbreviated 7-digit hash versions (they also could be used as links to the commits)

+## HEAD
+- Among other files in the .git folder there is a HEAD service file.
+It points to the most recent commit.
+- Instead of the hash of the last commit, you can write the word HEAD - Git will understand you.